Diversity, Equity, Inclusion

 • Creating a collateral pool that extends our lending to more borrowers who have lower wealth and assets

-• Piloting a flexible equity-like investment product for early-stage and growth businesses owned by BIPOC entrepreneurs
+• Piloting a flexible equity-like investment product for early-stage and growth businesses owned by entrepreneurs of color

 • Expanding business assistance and financing for diverse business owners through Wells Fargo’s Diverse Community Capital program